lautarodragan/jolteon/README.md

 There aren't any other configuration options available right now, but I have a few in mind:
 - Keyboard shortcuts
 - Texts (translations)
+- Clock show/hide
+- Clock format
 - _Maybe_ some degree UI layout.

 ## Performance

-I don't bench-mark Jolteon, but I do use it many hours, every day, and the release build always stays at .5-2% of my CPU, and usually 0% RAM.
+I don't bench-mark Jolteon, but I do use it many hours, every day, and the release build always stays at .5-2% of my CPU, and usually 0% RAM (yes, that's a zero).
 I manually compare this to `mpv` and the numbers seem to match, and my machine is 6+ years old, so I'm happy with it.
 Specially considering RustRover and Chrome consume orders of magnitude more, permanently.